coderoad/coderoad-cli/README.md

 Author: creator <author@email.com>
 Date:   Sun May 3 16:16:01 2020 -0700

-    L10S1Q setup step 1 for level 2
+    L1S1Q setup step 1 for level 1

 commit 9499611fc9b311040dcabaf2d98439fc0c356cc9
 Author: creator <author@email.com>
 Date:   Sun May 3 16:13:37 2020 -0700

-    L10S2A checkout solution for Level 1, step 2
+    L1S2A checkout solution for level 1, step 2

 commit c5c62041282579b495d3589b2eb1fdda2bcd7155
 Author: creator <author@email.com>
 Date:   Sun May 3 16:11:42 2020 -0700

-    L10S2Q setup level 1, step 2
+    L1S2Q setup level 1, step 2
 ```

-Note that the step `L10S2` has two commits, one with the suffix `Q` and another one with `A`.
-The suffixes mean `Question` and `Answer`, respectively.
+Note that the step `L1S2` has two commits, one with the suffix `Q` and another one with `A`.
+The suffixes mean `Question` and `Answer`, respectively, and refer to the unit tests and the commit that makes them pass.

 Steps defined as questions are **required** as they are meant to set the task to be executed by the student.
 The answer is optional and should be used when a commit must be loaded to verify the student's solution.
-If there is no need to load commits for `A` steps, the `commits` key should be removed from the `coderoad.yaml` file for that step.

-**IMPORTANT**

-Only the most recent commit is evaluated for each level/step id.
+If there are multiple commits for a level or step, they are captured in order.